WattageGuy/IoT-Intercom/README.md

 For those of you that want to use something else or design a PCB here is the schematic:
 </br>![Schematic fritzing](fritzing/schematic.png)

 Referring to the bread board image you can connect the component in which order you want.
 But I would recommend connecting LED first, and even connecting a battery source to understand how LED, current, and resistors are working.
 If you are using another LED and do not feel confident about reading resistor cheat you can use [this](https://circuitdigest.com/calculators/led-resistor-calculator) website.
+But if your development board do not come with the pins soldered on you will have to do that yourself.
+A recommendation is to use a bread board when soldering to make sure the pins is as straight as possible.

-Now I recommend connecting both buttons accordingly to the bread board image.
+I then recommend connecting both buttons accordingly to the bread board image.
 The resistor that is being used acts as a pull-down resistor which guarantees correct value from button.

 The last component on the bread board is the buzzer that is connected with PWM and ground.
 PWM is a pulse-width modulation that makes it able to make different sounds from the buzzer.

 Lastly you need to connect the LCD accordingly to the bread board image or schematic.
-If you purchased a LCD with the I/O Expander for I2C Bus soldered on you only need to connect the SDA, SCL, ground and VCC (live 5v<).
+If you purchased a LCD with the I/O Expander for I2C Bus soldered on you only need to connect the SDA, SCL, ground and VCC (5v).

 ### Power Comsuption
 Down below is a table that shows power consumption.
 Power consuptions values for Heltec was hard to find so generic ESP32 values is used.